Stings

 Treatment and First Aid

-• If stung by a honey bee, the stinger may remain in the skin and continue injecting venom
+• The stinger may remain in the skin and continue injecting venom

 • Remove with any scraping or pulling object: fingernail, hive tool, credit card, or tweezers